The Government of South Australia is committed to effective and efficient regulation of South Australia's mineral exploration and mining sectors

 The Government of South Australia has adopted a contemporary framework for regulating mineral exploration and mining activities which is consistent with:

-- The mining legislation administered by the Mineral Resources Division within the Department for Energy and Mining on behalf of the Minister for Energy and Mining
+- The mining legislation administered by the South Australian Government's Mineral Resources Division on behalf of the Minister for Energy and Mining

 - Publications of the former Ministerial Council for Minerals and Petroleum Resources, including Principles for Engagement with Communities and Stakeholders

 - Our state’s commitment to the regulatory solutions, forms and principles set out in Principles and guidelines for national standard setting and regulatory action by ministerial councils and standard setting bodies, Council of Australian Governments (2004)